michellevit/Amazon-Inventory-Checker/README.txt

 ----------
 1. Project Summary:

-This script is intended to automate the Amazon Vendor Central order confirmation process - it creates a concise requested inventory summary, with which the user can input the actual available inventory and instantly generate the final report needed for upload.
+This script automates the Amazon Vendor Central order confirmation process - it creates a concise requested inventory summary, with which the user can input the actual available inventory and instantly generate the final report needed for upload.
 This automation saves 5-20 minutes weekly and limits the potential for user error by decreasing the amount of manual data entry.

 ----------